numenta/nupic.research.core/external/common/share/apr-util/README.md

 We use the apr-util unix sources for both unix (linux, Mac OS X) and windows builds. apr-util provides CMakeLists.txt for Windows builds; it uses configure-based builds for unix (and friends).

-nupic.core's external "package" wraps the build of this library in a cmake module.
+nupic.research.core's external "package" wraps the build of this library in a cmake module.

 We patch the apr-util sources as follows: